Christy has navigated the housing market in the City and other places.

 If the problems with your subtenant are financial, you probably have a good case for eviction.
-But you still need to take a couple steps here.
+But you still need to take a couple of steps here.

-- If your subtenant has stopped paying rent, you need to give him/her a written 3-day notice to correct or vacate.
+- If your subtenant has stopped paying rent, you need to give him/her a written three-day notice to correct or vacate.
 Try to present the notice personally or send it by certified mail so that the subtenant can not deny receiving it.

 - If your subtenant frequently pays late and/or bounces checks, be sure you keep detailed records.
 One late payment or bad check is probably not enough to force an eviction.
 Write down the dates and details of all such occurrences and keep copies of the checks.
 Consult a lawyer to see if the behavior is frequent and severe enough to warrant eviction.

 Just Cause #2:The tenant has breached the rental agreement or lease and failed to correct the problem with notice.